-Commented [JH37]: Duncan White EiC for Sunnyheights Limited (OS 42) requests that the extent of the 'flanks of Mount Brown' be identified spatially as a 'sub-area' on the District Plan Web Mapping Application.
+Commented [JH38]: Duncan White EiC for Sunnyheights Limited (OS 42) requests that the extent of the 'flanks of Mount Brown' be identified spatially as a 'sub-area' on the District Plan Web Mapping Application.
 JH is of the view that this is not necessary.
 To clarify, the 'flanks' of Mount Brown referred to in the Dublin Bay PA schedule, includes the rising ground that faces southwest - essentially from the East Dublin Bay Track to the PA boundary transition with the Maungawera Valley PA at the summit ridgeline of Mount Brown.
 JH agrees with Mr White that the wording could be more consistent in the schedule and has made several amendments where 'flanks' is mentioned.

-Commented [JH38]: Change made by JH, relying on OS 114.3 (Woodlot Properties Limited) and ors
+Commented [JH39]: Change made by JH, relying on OS 114.3 (Woodlot Properties Limited) and ors.

-Commented [JH40]: Change made by JH, relying on OS 114.3 (Woodlot Properties Limited) and ors.
+Commented [JH41]: Change made by JH, relying on OS 114.3 (Woodlot Properties Limited) and ors.

-Commented [JH41]: Text amendment agreed at expert conferencing on Monday 2nd and Tuesday 3rd October 2023.
+Commented [JH42]: Text amendment agreed at expert conferencing on Monday 2nd and Tuesday 3rd October 2023.

-- iv.
-Intensive agriculture limited landscape capacity in the rural living area within Dublin Bay (excluding the south-western flanks of Mount Brown). - v.
-Earthworks limited landscape capacity for earthworks and some capacity for public trails (walking and cycling) subject to that protecting naturalness and expressiveness attributes and values and those activities being are sympathetically designed to integrate with existing natural landform patterns. - vi.
+- Intensive agriculture limited landscape capacity in the rural living area within Dublin Bay (excluding the south-western flanks of Mount Brown). - v.
+Earthworks limited landscape capacity for earthworks and some capacity for tracks and trails for recreational usepublic trails (walking and cycling) subject to that protecting naturalness and expressiveness attributes and values and those activities being are sympathetically designed to integrate with existing natural landform patterns. - vi.
 Farm buildings limited landscape capacity for modestly scaled buildings that reinforce existing rural character and maintain the openness and legibility attributes and values of mountain slopes and moraines. - vii.
 Mineral extraction very limited landscape capacity for small scale extraction. that protects the area's ONL values. - viii.
 Transport infrastructure very limited landscape capacity for modestly scaled and low key 'rural' roading in the rural living area of Dublin Bay that is positioned to optimise the integrating benefits of landform and vegetation patterns. - ix.
 Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is co-located with existing facilities, buried or located such that it is screened from external view.
 In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent.
 In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - x.
-Renewable energy generation no_extremely limited landscape capacity for commercial-scale renewable energy generation in the rural living area of Dublin Bay (excluding the south-western flanks of Mount Brown) that is positioned to optimise the integrating benefits of landform and vegetation patterns and is reasonably difficult to see from the lake or public places.
-Very limited landscape capacity for discreetly located and small-scale renewable energy generation that is barely discernible from the lake or public places. - xi.
-Production Forestry very limited landscape capacity for small scale production forestry.
-Extremely limited or no No capacity for exotic forestry. that protects the area's ONL values. - xii.
-Rural living very limited landscape capacity for additional development in the rural living area of Dublin Bay Itself with the location, scale and design of any proposal ensuring that it is generally het discernible difficult to see from external viewpoints.
+Renewable energy generation no extremely limited landscape capacity for commercial-scale renewable energy generation in the rural living area of Dublin Bay (excluding the south-western flanks of Mount Brown) that is positioned to optimise the integrating benefits of landform and vegetation patterns and is reasonably difficult to see from the lake or public places.
+Very limited landscape capacity for discretly located and small-scale renewable energy generation that is barely discerniblereasonably difficult to see from the lake or public places. - xii.
+Rural living very limited landscape capacity for additional development in the rural living area of Dublin Bay itself - with the location, scale and design of any proposal ensuring that it is generally net discernible difficult to see from external viewpoints.
 Developments should be of a modest-scale; have a low key 'rural' character; integrate landscape restoration and enhancement and enhance public access; and protect the area's ONL values.